What is Hadoop?

 Applications submit work to Hadoop as jobs.
 Jobs are submitted to a Master Node in the Hadoop cluster, to a centralized process called the JobTracker.
 One notable aspect of Hadoop’s design is that processing is moved to the data rather than data being moved to the processing.
 Accordingly, the JobTracker compiles jobs into parallel tasks that are distributed across the copies of data stored in HDFS.
 The JobTracker maintains the state of tasks and coordinates the result of the job from across the nodes in the cluster.

 Hadoop determines how best to distribute work across resources in the cluster, and how to deal with potential failures in system components should they arise.
 A natural property of the system is that work tends to be uniformly distributed – Hadoop maintains multiple copies of the data on different nodes, and each copy of the data requests work to perform based on its own availability to perform tasks.
 Copies with more capacity tend to request more work to perform.

 There are several architectural properties of Hadoop that help to determine the types of applications suitable for the system:

-    - HDFS provides a write-once-read-many access model for data.
+- HDFS provides a write-once-read-many, append-only access model for data.

-    - HDFS is optimized for large files (64MB by default).
+- HDFS is optimized for sequential reads of large files (64MB or 128MB blocks by default).